Trade directory · Flint metro · Michigan

 Inspection Schedule

-Rough-in inspection before covering work; final inspection upon completion.
-City typically schedules within 2-3 business days of request.
-Some projects require additional inspections for service upgrades or panel changes.
+Rough-in inspection before covering work, final inspection upon completion.
+Additional inspections required for service upgrades and panel changes.
+Schedule 24-48 hours in advance.

 §4